gnoccoalpesto/information-market/README.md

-# Master's Thesis: An Information Market for Social Navigation in Robots
+# Master's Thesis: Task allocation in open robot swarms:
+perspectives for blockchain-based algorithms in hostile environments
 ## Requirements
 To be able to run information-market, you must have:
 - A recent version of Linux, MacOSX or Windows